 Make the bedrooms cool and dark.

 Since the production of melatonin – our sleepy hormone – is impacted by light, having a super dark bedroom will make it easier for your child to fall asleep and stay asleep even with the extra hours of sunlight.
-It should be as dark during the day for naps as it is at night.
+It should be as dark during the day for naps as night.
 You may have to get a little creative here.
 If you don’t already have blackout curtains, I’d highly recommend adding getting them.
 Sometimes, even that isn’t enough.
 I’ve worked with families who have used tinfoil to block the window, tacks, and tape to bolster the sides, and towels to keep out light from under the door.

 It is also important to make sure that your child’s bedroom is cool.
 In the hot summer months, it doesn’t take much for the room to warm up during the day.
 The optimal temperature for summer sleep (or for any season!) is between 68°-72°F. If you cannot keep it that cool in the house, consider using a fan, lighter pajamas, and fewer blankets (when appropriate).